EngineerBetter/introspection/feedback.md

 ## Difficult Conversations

+Explicit disagreement is always better than implicit misunderstanding.
+To move from the latter to the former requires some degree of courage, which is handily one of the five values of eXtreme Programming.
+If such conversations _don't_ require courage, then by definition they're not difficult.

-The following format is a handy tool for difficult conversations:
+The following format is a handy tool for starting difficult conversations:

 > **I saw** you doing this, and **I believed** that, and **I felt this**